wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/manage-redis-datastores-in-choreo.md

-# Create a Redis data store in Choreo
+# Manage a Redis Data Stores in Choreo

 Redis on Choreo offers fully Choreo-managed in-memory data stores on AWS, Azure, GCP, and Digital Ocean and can be used as a cache, database, streaming engine, and a message broker.